Ash Crimson: In video games

+Outside The King of Fighters, the character appears in a dating sim part of the Days of Memories series.

+In other media

 Ash has made appearances in various other King of Fighters media as well.
 In the fourth chapter of the anime The King of Fighters: Another Day, he sets fire to a city to lure Kyo into a trap.
 He is also prominent in the manhua adaptations of The King of Fighters 2003 by Wing Yang and King Tung.
-In the 2003 tournament, Ash's team is defeated in the final but later helps defeat the demon Mukai.
+In the 2003 tournament, Ash's team is defeated in the final by K' but later helps him defeat the demon Mukai.
 Although he is not part of the recurring tournament in The King of Fighters XII manhua, he briefly confronts Kyo in an attempt to steal his powers.
 Ash also appears in the CD drama KOF: Mid Summer Struggle, which has a mock King of Fighters tournament.
-Outside The King of Fighters, the character appears in a dating sim part of the Days of Memories series.